 Frequent cleaning of work areas and equipment between uses, using your usual cleaning products.
-Frequent cleaning of objects and surfaces that are touched regularly, including door handles, pump handles and printers and making sure there are adequate disposal arrangements for cleaning products.
+Frequent cleaning of objects and surfaces that are touched regularly including door handles and keyboards, and making sure there are adequate disposal arrangements for cleaning products.
 Clearing workspaces and removing waste and belongings from the work area at the end of a shift.
-If you are cleaning after a known or suspected case of COVID-19 then you refer to the specific guidance.
-Providing extra non recycling bins for workers and visitors to dispose of single use face coverings and PPE.
-You should refer to guidance for information on how to dispose of personal or business waste, including face coverings and
+Limiting or restricting use of high-touch items and equipment for example, printers or whiteboards.
+If you are cleaning after a known or suspected case of COVID-19 then you should refer to the specific guidance.
+Providing extra non recycling bins for workers and visitors to refer to guidance for information on how to dispose of personal or business waste, including face coverings and PPE.